Eiko-Tokura/monad-effect/README.md

     $ meow
 ```

-The details of `withMeowActionQueue`, `withRecvSentCQ`, `withProxyWS`, etc. are application‑specific, but the pattern is always:
+The details of `withMeowActionQueue`, `withRecvSentCQ`, `withProxyWS`, etc. are application-specific, but the pattern is always:

 - each `withX` introduces one or more modules into the `EffT` stack and arranges their initial `ModuleRead`/`ModuleState`; and
 - the final `Meow` computation runs in a rich module environment, with its error list (`MeowErrs`) tracking only the domain errors that matter at that layer.

 ### Example : database access

-You can also use the type system to enforce that certain low‑level errors are handled at the call‑site.
+You can also use the type system to enforce that certain low-level errors are handled at the call-site.
 A typical pattern is to wrap a database action so it:

 - requires a specific module to be present; and
 - requires a specific error to be in the error list: